-Deferred Awards
+Deferred Awards, including RSUs

-The Committee is authorized to grant deferred awards, which include deferred stock and restricted stock units.
-An award of deferred stock or restricted stock units entitles a participant the right to receive shares of common stock at the end of a specified deferral period, and may be subject to possible forfeiture of the award in the event of certain terminations of employment prior to the end of a specified restricted period.
-Prior to settlement, an award of deferred stock or restricted stock units carries no voting or dividend rights or other rights associated with share ownership, although dividend equivalents may be granted, as discussed below.
+The Committee is authorized to grant deferred awards, which include deferred stock and RSUs.
+An award of deferred stock or RSUs entitles a participant the right to receive shares of common stock at the end of a specified deferral period, and may be subject to possible forfeiture of the award in the event of certain terminations of employment prior to the end of a specified restricted period.
+Prior to settlement, an award of deferred stock or RSUs carries no voting or dividend rights or other rights associated with share ownership, although dividend equivalents may be granted, as discussed below.